A Space for Every Child

 September 16, 2019

 We spend a lot of time learning about learning environments.
 After all, it’s part of our mission to team with educators and administrators alike to create spaces that are most conducive to learning.
-If you scan through our previous posts here, you’ll find quite a few dedicated to educational spaces and the designs, technology and even colors that best promote learning.
+If you scan through our previous posts here, you’ll find quite a few dedicated to educational spaces and the designs, technology and even colors that best promote a learning space for every child.

 Different types of spaces promote different types of learning, from the traditional teacher-in-front classroom setting to smaller, more interactive arrangements, which is why we’re big fans of the agile classroom approach.